Ridwan230/Ridwan230.github.io/_pages/about.md

 ---

 <!-- ![Illustration of learning process of AI](/images/robot2.jpg){: .align-right width="300px"} -->
 Hello there!
 My name is Ridwan Mahbub.
 I am a 2nd-year MSc student in Computer Science at York University, Canada, working under the supervision of <a href="https://www.yorku.ca/enamulh/">Dr. Enamul Hoque</a>.
 My research focuses on developing ethical data visualization techniques powered by Large Language Models.
 Currently, I'm working on leveraging Vision Language Models to generate animated data videos.
+I'm also working on domain knowledge infusion into LLMs at the National Research Council (NRC),  Canada.

 <!-- Research interests
 ======